Ford Falcon (XD): Overview

 The XD Falcon was released in March 1979 replacing the XC Falcon.
-Its design represented a major gamble by Ford Australia in a time of rising fuel prices; Ford having opted to retain the full-size Falcon platform rather than follow the approach of arch-rival Holden which had replaced its Kingswood large car with the considerably smaller European-derived Commodore.
+Its design represented a major gamble by Ford Australia in a time of rising fuel prices; Ford having opted to retain the full-size Falcon platform rather than follow the approach of arch-rival Holden which had replaced its Kingswood large car with the considerably smaller Opel-derived Commodore.

 During the 1970s, Ford Australia had evaluated both the European Ford Granada and American Ford Fairmont as options to replace the third-generation Falcon with a smaller, more fuel-efficient car.
 However, it ruled out both cars based on the costs of adapting them to harsher Australian road conditions and towing requirements, as well as the further cost of developing long-wheelbase luxury variants for the Fairlane and LTD model lines.

 Ford had instead chosen to achieve fuel economy improvements with the existing platform through extensive use of lighter materials, including high-strength low-alloy steel for components such as door intrusion bars and wheels, and the innovative use of plastics for components such as bumpers and the fuel tank.
 Retaining the same wheelbase as the XC, but with a 20 mm increase in front track, the XD featured a new, smaller body with no reduction in interior space, and crisp styling that reduced aerodynamic drag by ten per cent.
 These changes saw the XD achieve a reduction of 116 kg from the weight of the outgoing XC.
 There was a further 24 kg saving on six-cylinder models following a mid-life update in June 1980 that included the introduction of an alloy cylinder head and electronic ignition, with the improved combustion characteristics of the revised engines also contributing to fuel efficiency improvements of seven to ten per cent over comparable earlier XD models equipped with the cast iron head engines.
 The combination of lightweight components and improved engine design enabled the Falcon to deliver fuel economy comparable to that of the smaller Holden Commodore, an advantage that Ford exploited in its marketing.